-Perform hazards and risk management or mapping to evaluate how the impacts of a single or multiple hazards can be reduced, bv undertaking detail study of the project site.
+This helps to perform hazards and risk management or mapping to in order to evaluate how the impacts of a single or multiple hazards can be reduced, by undertaking detail study of the project site.
 The fundamental view to incorporate risk and loss analysis is to consider all risk factors faced by a populated area in term of slope failures and to develop a risk management strategy accordingly.
 These sources of problems can range from comment occurrences for minor slope failure to rare, major disasters.
 Hence, establishment of a systematic research approach in order to develop standards or guideline for Malaysian engineering society to follow is crucial.